-The Student Project for Amity among Nations (SPAN), Minnesota’s oldest travel and research abroad program, can have a permanent impact on a student’s life and career path.
-The program has the potential to open doors to future careers, graduate studies, and opportunities such as a Fulbright scholarship.
+The Student Project for Amity among Nations, SPAN, Minnesota’s oldest travel and research abroad program, can have a permanent impact on a student’s life and career path.
+The program has the potential to open doors to future careers, graduate studies and opportunities such as a Fulbright scholarship.
 SPAN is open to students from all disciplines and from all Minnesota colleges and universities.

-Summer 2022: England
+Summer 2023: London, England

-Overview of the Program:
+Overview of SPAN@Hamline, the SPAN academic program:

-The program consists of three phases:
+The academic, credit-awarding travel and research program consists of three phases:

-What makes a great SPANner?
+Who makes a great SPANner?

 Students who are independently minded, intellectually curious and who want to immerse themselves in another lanaguage and culture as well as conduct research in another country may be a good fit for SPAN.
 The academic requirements of SPAN will involve a multi-month commitment on the part the SPANner, whose initiative and resourcefulness will be key to the successful completion of the SPAN program.
 Flexibility, a desire to learn, and the ability to work independently will contribute to a student’s enjoyment of the SPAN experience.